Is Plovdiv, Bulgaria’s culture capital?

-Cafe’s, bars and restaurants share real estate with Byzantine, Roman and Bulgarian antiquities including; the most impressive Roman amphitheater in the Balkans which is still in use today.
+The cities main appeal is in the beautifully restored Plovdiv Old Town.
+Cafe’s, bars and restaurants share real estate with Byzantine, Roman and Bulgarian antiquities including; the most impressive Roman amphitheatre in the Balkans which is still in use today.

-Plovdiv gives you a feeling of wanting to be a part of it, whatever that is, as soon as you arrive.
+As soon as you arrive, Plovdiv gives you a feeling of wanting to be a part of it, whatever that is.
 This is the reserve of smaller cities, and even then, it is a small few that hit the mark.
 An atmosphere the big ticket cities could never emulate.

-Closed to traffic, this pedestrian district of Old Town is now dedicated to creative industries including cool cafe’s and wine bars, a boutique “hipster” hotel, a culinary crafts workshop, studios, fashion and many art, craft and bespoke concept shops.
+Closed to traffic, this pedestrian district of Plovdiv Old Town is now dedicated to creative industries including new and contemporary cafe’s and wine bars, a boutique “hipster” hotel, a culinary crafts workshop, studios, fashion and many arts, craft and bespoke concept shops.

 More than a creative commercial centre, Plovdiv’s new art district is creating an exciting social, cultural and economic flow on for the city with festivals, exhibitions, workshops and so much more.